nginxinc/nginx-wiki/source/modules/echo.rst

 .. code-block:: text

   -q <url_args>        Specify the URL arguments (or URL querystring) for the subrequest.

-    -f <path>            Specify the path for the file whose content will be serve as the subrequest's request body.
+  -f <path>            Specify the path for the file whose content will be serve as the
+                       subrequest's request body.

   -b <data>            Specify the request body data

-This directive was first introduced in the `v0.15 <https://github.com/openresty/echo-nginx-module/tags>`_.
+This directive was first introduced in the :github:`v0.15 <openresty/echo-nginx-module/tags>`.

-The ``-f`` option to define a file path for the body was introduced in the `v0.35 <https://github.com/openresty/echo-nginx-module/tags>`_.
+The :github:``-f`` option to define a file path for the body was introduced in the `v0.35 <openresty/echo-nginx-module/tags>`.

 See also the `echo_subrequest`_ and `echo_location_async`_ directives.